Spatial causal inference in the presence of unmeasured confounding and interference: Bayesian inference of local and interference effects with spatial dependencies and unmeasured spatial confounding

 \subsection{Exposure-confounder assumptions}

-It is evident from \cref{eq:bayesian_framework} that one needs to specify the distribution of $\bm U, \bm Z$ given the measured covariates.
-For continuous exposures, we make the following assumption: \begin{assumption}[Joint distribution of the spatial confounder and exposure] The unmeasured spatial confounder and the spatial exposure have a joint normal distribution conditional on the measured covariates.
+The derivations in \cref{eq:bayesian_framework} also illustrate that it is necessary to specify joint distributions on the unmeasured and measured variables in order to proceed.
+As is often done in Bayesian causal inference, we do not model the joint distribution of the covariates $\bm C$, and instead condition on their values \citep{li2022bayesian}.
+For the unmeasured spatial variable and for the (continuous) exposure, we specify a class of joint multivariate normal distributions as discussed in the following assumption. \begin{assumption} The unmeasured spatial confounder and the spatial exposure have a joint normal distribution conditional on the measured covariates.
 Specifically,